sebapersson/PEtab.jl/docs/src/Define_in_julia.md

 ```

 The `PEtabODEProblem` contains all the necessary information to work with most available optimizers (see [here](@ref import_petab_problem)).
 Alternatively, if you want to perform parameter estimation using a multi-start approach, you can use the `calibrate_model_multistart` function (see see [Parameter estimation](@ref parameter_estimation)).

+!!! note
+    If the model does not have multiple simulation conditions (e.g., data is collected under a single condition), you can omit the `simulation_conditions` argument when constructing the `PEtabModel` and the `simulation_id` columns from the measurement data.
+Simply use the following format: `PEtabModel(sys, observables, measurements, parameters, <keyword arguments>)`.

 ## Where to Go Next